Deborah Squash: Escape to New York

-At age 16, Deborah saw her opportunity to escape in April 1781 when the 14-gun British sloop-of-war HMS Savage arrived within a quarter of a mile from Mount Vernon as her crew sacked and burnt several plantations along the Potomac River.
+At age 16, Deborah saw her opportunity to escape on 14 April 1781 when the 16-gun British sloop-of-war HMS Savage arrived within a quarter of a mile from Mount Vernon as her crew sacked and burnt several plantations along the Potomac River.
 (Note: Deborah stated in 1783 that she was 20 years old, which would have made her year of birth 1763.)
 Leaving Mount Vernon was a leap of faith—that the British would honor their offer of freedom and that she would be able to acquire a job to support herself.

 She and sixteen other enslaved people, all single, ran with her to board Savage.
 Lund Washington, a cousin of George Washington and an overseer on the plantation, tried to win the escaped slaves back by exchanging them for supplies.
-Savages captain, Thomas Graves, took the provisions, but refused to return the slaves.
+Savages captain, Master and Commander Thomas Graves, took the provisions but refused to return the slaves.
 (Note: Of the 16 others who ran away, Harry was one of the Nova Scotian Settlers who colonized in Sierra Leone.
 Daniel Payne is recorded to have sailed to Nova Scotia.
-Eight were found and taken back to Mount Vernon.
+Seven were forcibly returned to Mount Vernon following the 1781 siege of Yorktown.
 The destiny of the remaining seven people is unknown; they could have found freedom or died of disease during the war.)
-Deborah survived a bout of illness, having acquired smallpox that left her face pock-marked and made her way to New York City, the headquarters for the British military during the war.
+Deborah survived a bout of illness, having acquired smallpox that left her face pock-marked and made her way to British-occupied New York City.
 Henry Squash, who also escaped enslavement, came to New York City and was sold by Capt.
 Huddleston of the Royal Artillery to Mr. Lynch.
 Henry and Deborah were married.